3 Check your knowledge quiz

 People who work in retail should know about the products they sell.
 They should know about: warranty, features, benefits, safety, storage and shelf life.

-3. requirements tell you how to store a product so that it does not spoil or get damaged.
+how to store the product so that it does not spoil or get damaged.

 12 and 24 Hour Time